miles-crighton/streamchat.ai/README.md

 ## Process

-_The accompanying Jupiter Notebook shows a step-by-step of project methodology._
+_The accompanying Jupyter Notebook shows a step-by-step of project methodology._

 -   Firstly the data was downloaded and processed into training, test and validation datasets, along with a compilation set, described in the _Data Processing_ section below.